ethereum/ethereum-org-website/src/content/developers/tutorials/nft-minter/index.md

 First, our function checks if it `window.ethereum` is enabled in your browser.

-`window.ethereum` is a global API injected by Metamask and other wallet providers that allows websites to request users' Ethereum accounts.
+`window.ethereum` is a global API injected by MetaMask and other wallet providers that allows websites to request users' Ethereum accounts.
 If approved, it can read data from the blockchains the user is connected to, and suggest that the user sign messages and transactions.
-Check out the [Metamask docs](https://docs.metamask.io/guide/ethereum-provider.html#table-of-contents) for more info!
+Check out the [MetaMask docs](https://docs.metamask.io/guide/ethereum-provider.html#table-of-contents) for more info!

-If `window.ethereum` _is not_ present, then that means Metamask is not installed.
-This results in a JSON object being returned, where `address` returned is an empty string, and the `status` JSX object relays that the user must install Metamask.
+If `window.ethereum` _is not_ present, then that means MetaMask is not installed.
+This results in a JSON object being returned, where `address` returned is an empty string, and the `status` JSX object relays that the user must install MetaMask.

 **Most of the functions we write will be returning JSON objects that we can use to update our state variables and UI.**

 Now if `window.ethereum` _is_ present, then that's when things get interesting.

-Using a try/catch loop, we'll try to connect to Metamask by calling`[window.ethereum.request({ method: "eth_requestAccounts" });](https://docs.metamask.io/guide/rpc-api.html#eth-requestaccounts)`.
-Calling this function will open up Metamask in the browser, whereby the user will be prompted to connect their wallet to your dApp.
+Using a try/catch loop, we'll try to connect to MetaMask by calling`[window.ethereum.request({ method: "eth_requestAccounts" });](https://docs.metamask.io/guide/rpc-api.html#eth-requestaccounts)`.
+Calling this function will open up MetaMask in the browser, whereby the user will be prompted to connect their wallet to your dApp.

 - If the user chooses to connect, `method: "eth_requestAccounts"` will return an array that contains all of the user's account addresses that are connected to the dApp.
 Altogether, our `connectWallet` function will return a JSON object that contains the _first_ `address` in this array \(see line 9\) and a `status` message that prompts the user to write a message to the smart contract.
 - If the user rejects the connection, then the JSON object will contain an empty string for the `address` returned and a `status` message that reflects that the user rejected the connection.